crawl/crawl/crawl-ref/docs/quickstart.md

  - **Weapons**, represented by the `)` sign.
 Wield them with the `w` (wield) command.
  - **Armour** (`[`).
 Wear it, or take it off, with the `W` (Wear) command.
-   Heavier armours give more protection, but may hamper your ability to dodge and cast spells.
+   Heavier armours give more protection, but may hamper your ability to dodge, cast spells, or fire ranged weapons.
  - **Ammunition** (which has the `(` sign).
 Throw it with `f` and `F` (fire).
  - **Wands** (`/`), **Scrolls** (`?`) and **Potions** (`!`) can be very
    valuable, but have limited uses (scrolls and potions can only be used once